-Governmental activities net position increased by \$1,541,835 for the year ended June 30, 2016.
-The major reason for the increase resulted from contributions for assets contributed from developers.
+Governmental activities net position increased by \$488,289 for the year ended June 30, 2019.
+The major reason for the increase resulted from assets contributed to the City from developers, and increases in charges for services.

-Business-type activities contributed an increase of \$1,162,799 in net position.
-The most significant reason for this increase in business-type activities is charges from services for water, sewer, and garbage.
-The City received \$55,482 in invested earnings and \$341,444 in impact fees during the year between governmental and business-type activities.
+Business-type activities contributed an increase of \$1,322,295 in net position.
+The most significant reason for this increase in business-type activities is contributed assets from developers, and charges from services for water, sewer, and garbage utilities.

+The City received \$240,607 in investment earnings and \$831,151 in impact fees during the year between governmental and business-type activities.